florianhamel/fractol/README.md

 Feel free to navigate through the fractal by `zooming` with your mouse wheel and/or `moving` with your arrow keys.

-You can also change the `color` by using your space bar at any moment - there is a chill mode by default and a more psychedelic one.
+You can also change the `color` by using your space bar at any moment.

 Fractol is a 42 project made with the minilibx (linux version only for this repository).